tulir/gopacked/README.md

  * Windows: https://dl.maunium.net/programs/gopacked_windows.zip

 ### Self-compiled
-You may also compile the program yourself.
+If you already have Go installed, simply use `go get maunium.net/go/gopacked`

 Development is done using the latest version of Go (currently 1.6.2), so that is the recommended version to use when compiling.
-You can download go from https://golang.org/
+You can download Go from https://golang.org/

-You must have the following libraries installed to compile goPacked.
+You must have [mauflag](https://maunium.net/go/mauflag) installed.
+If you simply `go get` the package, mauflag will be installed automatically.
-* Gabs by Ashley Jeffs: https://github.com/Jeffail/gabs ([license](https://github.com/Jeffail/gabs/blob/master/LICENSE))
-* pflag by Alex Ogier: https://github.com/ogier/pflag ([license](https://github.com/ogier/pflag/blob/master/LICENSE))

-The easiest way to download goPacked source and all necessary libraries is to use `go get maunium.net/go/gopacked`

 ## Usage
 Basic usage: `gopacked [-h] [-p PATH] [-m PATH] <ACTION> <URL/NAME>`